kinode-dao/kinode-book/README.md

-# uqbar-book
+# nectar-book

-"Rust Book"-style introduction and documentation to Uqbar and building on Uqbar.
+"Rust Book"-style introduction and documentation to Nectar OS and building on Nectar.

 ## To build: